Amending Transactions

 Compatible Transactions

-Unposted Transactions can be amended completely as follows in this section (but not deleted).
+Unposted Transactions can be amended completely (but not deleted).

 • Transaction Types: PO, PI, PN, SQ, SO, SI, SN